SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 # Exercise 06 - Publish and subscribe to events

 In a previous exercise, we learned more about Event-Driven Architecture and we are now familiar with the basic UI elements in SAP Integration Suite, advanced event mesh (AEM).
+In this exercise, we will dive deeper into the message exchange, still by using the UI in AEM and we will also explore a different section through which you can exchange messages.
+Before we get to the exercise, we might need to expand a bit on some concepts.
+Let's get started.

 <p align = "center">
   <img alt="Try Me! with Queue functionality" src="assets/advanced-try-me.png" width="100%"/><br/>